 We drove to Tillamook one day.
 Sound familiar?
 Yes.
 The Cheese people.
 Actually Tillamook is more than just cheese.
 It’s ice cream, yogurt, cheese, and butter.
 Yum.
 We drove through Tillamook, to the beach at Cape Lookout and also to the Cape Meares Lighthouse.
 Serene and absolutely beautiful.

 Cape Lookout, Tillamook, Oregon

 A couple of mornings later, I got up started writing a recipe for yogurt muffins.
+Fresh Blackberry and Lemon Yogurt Muffins with Warm Vanilla Yogurt Glaze were created.
 I tried to stay with a light and (semi) healthy theme, so I used 1/2 cup of canola oil (instead of butter) and only 1/2 cup of sugar (this is almost sugar free to me).
 Fresh and light, but enough sweet to qualify as a yummy breakfast treat.
 Wouldn’t your mom love these on Sunday??
 You remembered, right?

 Next Sunday is Mother’s Day.